ci4rail/docs/docs/user-docs/_quick-start-guide/moducop/connect-internet/wifi.md

 ---
-title: Connect Moducop to Internet using Wifi
+title: Connect ModuCop to Internet using Wifi
-excerpt: Connect Moducop to Internet using Wifi
+excerpt: Connect ModuCop to Internet using Wifi
 last_modified_at: 2021-04-21

 custom_previous: /quick-start-guide/moducop/connect-to-terminal/
 custom_next: /quick-start-guide/login/
 ---
 # Overview
-In this section, you will use Moducops integrated Wifi module to connect with the internet.
+In this section, you will use ModuCop's integrated Wifi module to connect with the internet.

-We will:
+You will:
 * Scan for Wifi networks
 * Connect to a Wifi access point
 * Check Internet connection

-We will use Linux Networkmanager and its command line tool `nmcli`.
+You will use Linux Networkmanager and its command line tool `nmcli`.

 ## Prerequisites

 What you need:
-* [ssh access]({{ '/quick-start-guide/moducop/connect-to-terminal' | relative_url }}) from your development PC to Moducops Linux Terminal
+* [ssh access]({{ '/quick-start-guide/moducop/connect-to-terminal' | relative_url }}) from your development PC to ModuCop's Linux Terminal
 * At least one Wifi Antenna
 * Wifi Access Point that provides Internet connection
 * Password for your Wifi Access point

 # Step 1: Attach Wifi Antenna

-Attach Wifi antenna to Moducops antenna connectors labelled `WLAN1` and `WLAN2`.
+Attach Wifi antenna to ModuCop's antenna connectors labelled `WLAN1` and `WLAN2`.
 One antenna is enough, a second antenna can improve Wifi quality.
 `TODO: Picture`.